johnfairh/Bebop/docs/markdown.md

 `developer.apple.com`.
 Disable this with `--no-apple-autolink`.
 Post Xcode 12.5 this is best-effort based on a static config file.

-Autolink to other Jazzy or Bebop online doc sites with `remote_autolink`.
+Autolink to other Jazzy/Bebop or Docc online doc sites with `remote_autolink`.

 ### Callouts